 If you're after a walking trail that boasts buckets of solitude and serenity, consider the George Bass Coastal Walk a winner.
-This one will take you through seven kilometres of grassy cliff top curves and secluded beaches, sweeping from the outer edges of San Remo through to the Bass Highway.
+This one will take you through seven kilometres of grassy cliff-top curves and secluded beaches, sweeping from the outer edges of San Remo through to the Bass Highway.
 It's also one to delight your inner history buff, following the coastal route that explorer George Bass took over 200 years ago.
-The whole trail's doable in about two hours and it even comes with a nice little reward at the finish line, in the form of a cold pint and pub feed at the Kilcunda Ocean View Hotel.
+The whole trail is doable in about two hours and it even comes with a nice little reward at the finish line, in the form of a cold pint and pub feed at the Kilcunda Ocean View Hotel.

 CAPE WOOLAMAI BEACON WALK, PHILLIP ISLAND